SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 Without the right considerations however, concurrent threads accessing shared resources may overwrite each others work or, if the tools (such as [locks](https://en.wikipedia.org/wiki/Lock_(computer_science))) for enabling concurrency are used incorrectly, threads may become locked in place waiting for each other access the share resources.

 ## File system
+A file system is the user space implementation of persistent storage.
+- a file is persistent (it survives the termination of a process)
+- a file can be accessed by several processes (i.e. a shared resource)
+- a file can be located given a path name

 # Software engineering